kno10/rust-kmedoids/README.md

 > Preprint: <https://arxiv.org/abs/1810.05691>

 This is a port of the original Java code from [ELKI](https://elki-project.github.io/) to Rust.

+For further details on the implemented algorithm FasterMSC, see:

+> Lars Lenssen, Erich Schubert
+> **Clustering by Direct Optimization of the Medoid Silhouette**
+> In: 15th International Conference on Similarity Search and Applications (SISAP 2022)

 If you use this code in scientific work, please cite above papers.
 Thank you.